 Whether you are an incoming first-year student, a transfer student or a continuing student at the University of Colorado Boulder, there is no separate application process for the Honors Program.

-In addition, the Honors Program also holds special lectures, film showings, and the opportunity to meet other honors students at the Honors Coffee Hour.
+The Honors Program also hosts faculty lectures, film showings, and the Honors Coffee Hour.

 Students in the College of Engineering and Applied Science should also consider applying for the Engineering Honors Program, while students in the Leeds School of Business can apply for the Leeds Scholars Program.
 Qualified students from other CU-Boulder colleges and schools are always welcome to participate in the Honors Program, although our curriculum may not lend itself as well to their academic requirements.